Programs and Special Events

 Throughout the year, the Dane County Historical Society hosts and sponsors a variety of programs and special events that help support our mission to promote awareness of Dane County’s rich heritage and aiding in its preservation.
 All events are free and open to the public, however some may require registration.

 One of the longest ongoing project of the Dane County Historical Society is the Historical Markers.
-Since 1963, the Dane County Historical Society has erected over 49 markers noting significant historical figures, locations, and events.
+Since 1963, the Dane County Historical Society has erected 46 markers noting significant historical figures, locations, and events.
 These markers are located throughout Dane County and Southern Wisconsin.
 To learn more, visit the Historical Markers page.

 Remembering in Dane County